MPFEConsultancy/mpfeconsultancy.github.io/drafts/_posts/2022-03-20-azure-security.md

 # Managing Deployments

+> - How will you manage the deployment of resources and control, manage, and monitor changes to your cloud infrastructure and applications?
+> - How will you detect vulnerabilities in your cloud applications?

+While threat detection and management is key, prevention is better than a cure.
+Deploying infrastructure in Azure is likely to be an iterative and ongoing process for you.
+By utilizing CI/CD pipelines and infrastructure as code to automate your deployments you can ensure infrastructure changes are delivered safely and securely.
+By applying appropriate controls and monitoring around other changes made within your subscriptions you can remove the risk of uncontrolled or rogue changes introducing security risks.

 ## Azure Resource Manager

 Azure has a low barrier of entry and creating resources via the Portal can be quick and easy, but over time this is an ineffective and risky way to manage your resources.
 Azure provides [Azure Resource Manager](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/overview) as a service to automate the deployment of your resources.
 Often you want to produce multiple near identical environments in order to test an application or product through different stages of your development lifecycle before delivering changes into production.
 Using deployment automation ensures these environments are consistent.
-In addition by limiting access to deploy resources through other means, your deployment pipelines act as gates that can be used (with automated testing and vulnerability scanning tools) to deliver safe and secure resources.
+In addition by limiting access to deploy resources through other means, your deployment pipelines can act as gates that can be used (with automated testing and vulnerability scanning tools) to deliver safe and secure changes.

 ![Azure ARM templates](/assets/img/azure-arm-templates.png)

-For more information on the different tools you can use to automate deployments in Azure, have a look at our [Azure infrastructure as code](/blog/2021-05-01-Azure-infrastructure-as-code/) article.
+For more information on the different tools you can use to automate deployments in Azure, have a look at our earlier [Azure infrastructure as code](/blog/2021-05-01-Azure-infrastructure-as-code/) article.

 # Access Control

+> - How will you limit access between specific devices and subnets and ensure that the minimum required access is enabled?
+> - How will you limit, monitor, and control access to your Azure resources and manage access to your applications?

 When planning access to your Azure resources you need to consider the needs of your users and those administering your resources.
 User access is enforced through network controls and through whatever authentication (if required) is configured for your applications.
 Administrative access in Azure is managed via role based access control.